iboing/iboing.github.io/index.md

 [Reviewer for Journals]

+- Proceedings of the National Academy of Sciences of the United States of America (PNAS)
 - IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI);
 - International Journal of Computer Vision (IJCV);
 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS);
 - IEEE Transactions on Image Processing (TIP);

-[Area Chair / Senior Program Committee for Conferences]
+[Area Chair for Conferences]

+- International Conference on Machine Learning (ICML), 2026
-- Advances in Neural Information Processing Systems (NeurIPS), 2024/2023
+- Advances in Neural Information Processing Systems (NeurIPS), 2025/2024/2023
-- International Conference on Learning Representations (ICLR), 2025/2024
+- International Conference on Learning Representations (ICLR), 2026/2025/2024
-- International Conference on Artificial Neural Networks (ICANN), 2024
+- International Conference on Artificial Neural Networks (ICANN), 2025/2024
 - Association for the Advancement of Artificial Intelligence (AAAI), 2022

 [Reviewer for Conferences]